📰 Trusted Voices for a Turbulent Time

 Heather Cox Richardson – Letters from an American (Substack)

-Rachel Maddow – MSNBC
+Rachel Maddow – MS NOW

 Host and author providing deeply researched, historically informed commentary on extremism, corruption, and threats to democracy.
 Notable books: Blowout, Drift, Prequel

-Ari Melber – MSNBC
+Ari Melber – MS NOW

 Attorney and commentator blending constitutional analysis, accountability journalism, and accessible legal explanations.
 Host of The Beat with Ari Melber.